capport-wg/7710bis/README.md

       total option length (including the Type and Length fields) a multiple of 8 bytes.

+3. The Captive-Portal Link Relation

+   Some captive portal network deployments may be unable to change, or unwilling to risk changing, the network infrastructure necessary to use any of the above options.
+In such deployments, when clear text HTTP intercept and redirection are used, a Link relation header ([RFC8288], Section 3.3) MAY be inserted to convey to the HTTP client the associated Captive Portal API URI.

-3. IANA Considerations
+4. IANA Considerations

-   This document requests one new IETF URN protocol parameter ([RFC3553]) entry.
+   This document requests two new IETF URN protocol parameter ([RFC3553]) entries.

    Thanks IANA!

-3.1.
+4.1.
 IETF params Registration

+Kumari & Kline           Expires January 2, 2019                [Page 5]

+Internet-Draft             DHCP Captive-Portal                 July 2018

+4.1.1.
+Registry name: Captive Portal Unrestricted Identifier

    Registry name: Captive Portal Unrestricted Identifier